KavinKarthik-git/Enhancing-hate-speech-detection/multilinguality/README.md

     3. sentencepiece

 ## Data files
-All the datasets are added in the data folder.
+All the datasets are added in the 'multilingual_data' folder.
 While running the code change the file path accordingly.

 ## Run the code
 There are two files for easyMix.ipynb and baseline.ipynb to generate results for easymix and bert baseline models respectively.